catherinehuang82/cs262assignment1/README.md

 The server is running and waiting for clients to connect.

 ## Connecting a client to the server:
 From another terminal window, run `./client ip port username` where `ip` should be the ip of the server, `port` is the one specified by the server, and `username` is your username.
-If the username has never been usedbefore, an account will be created.
-If it has been used before, you will be logged into youraccount and any messages received while logged out will be delivered.
+If the username has never been used before, an account will be created.
+If it has been used before, you will be logged into your account, and any messages received while logged out will be delivered.

 Note: you should not log in with the same username on two clients at the same time.